TypeNetwork/Bungee-Playground/README.md

 A directory of development tools that are specific to this typeface.

-## /website

-If you are developing a minisite, you can put the files for that here.

-If you would like to use this website on GitLab's servers (at least as a playground), add `.gitlab-ci.yml` to the project’s root directory.
-The URL for this website is [http://*username*.gitlab.com/*your_font_name*](http://djrrb.gitlab.com/sample_font).

-Here is a sample `.gitlab-ci.yml` file, that will run a build to create the website from the `/website` diretory when the repository is updated.

-    pages:
-      stage: deploy
-      script:
-      - cp -r website .public
-      - mv .public public
-      artifacts:
-        paths:
-        - public
-      only:
-      - master

-## Other files in the root directory

 ### README.md

 A space for basic information about the typeface.